semgit/semgit-spec-repository-naming/README.md

 - **bad**: `semgit-web-www-semgit-org`
 - **good**: `semgit-web-corporate-website`

-The reason `www-semgit-org` is bad is because it may require a Git repository name change when the url of the website changes.
-Use a name that is not likely to change when external factors (such as a URL) change.
+Avoid `www-semgit-org` because it may require a Git repository name change when the url of the website changes.
+Use a name that is not likely to change due to external factors.

+## FAQ

+##### If it's best not to use URL's in Git repository names, how can I quickly locate a repository in GitHub when I only know the website's name?
+To optimize search results in sites like GitHub, you can specify the website url in the GitHub repository description.
+This allows others to quickly locate the correct repository.
+For example:

+- GitHub repository name: `semgit-web-corporate-website`
+- GitHub repository description: "Website hosted on http://www.semgit.org"

+When searching for "semgit.org" in GitHub, the correct repository will shop up.
+And when the URL of the website changes, no repository name change is required.
+You can just update the repository description in GitHub.